LauraBertola/Tutorials/RADseq/Ipyrad.md

 step 7: None
 ```

-If you want to get even **more** info, Ipyrad tracks all kinds of wacky stats and saves them to a file inside the directories it creates for each step.
+If you want to get even **more** info, ipyrad tracks all kinds of wacky stats and saves them to a file inside the directories it creates for each step.

 **Step 2: Filter reads**